Does Flushing The Toilet Use Electricity

 Read on to discover how many surprising things I have found during this journey.

-Do Flush Toilets Need Electricity?
+Do Toilets Use Electricity?

 If you need electricity to flush a toilet, here you need some guidance.
 Most toilets don’t need electricity to function.